 Love it up: This World Cup’s footballers’ romantic lives off the field

-Yes, it’s finally here, the World Cup in Russia, and football supporters have their beer and crisps sorted to help them through many nerve-wracking hours of action on the pitch.
-Even moderate football fans get enthusiastic about the tournament, but much more interesting than the scores are the athletes’ lives off the field.
-Which national player is in a relationship or has even started his own family, which country has the most singles playing for them?
-Which football nation is most culturally diverse when it comes to being romantically involved and for which age really is merely a number?
+Yes, it’s finally here, the World Cup in Russia, and football supporters have their TV snacks sorted to help them through many nerve-wracking hours of action on the pitch.
+Even usually reluctant football fans will be avidly following the matches.
+But it’s not just the play on the pitch and final scores that are interesting, the play off the pitch is also set to attract attention.
+Which players are in relationships or have a family, which country has the most singles playing for them?
+Which team is the most culturally diverse when it comes to being romantically involved and who are the players for whom age is just a number?
 We did some research for you.
-Obviously, we also couldn’t get past the WAGs’ professional lives and their careers as well.
+Of course we couldn’t leave out the juicy details on the WAGs’ professional lives and their careers as well.

 Almost every third player is still up for grabs

 The talent on the pitch make a great sight, especially when they decide to take their shirts off during matches.
 Unfortunately many of them are no longer single; 26 percent of them are in a relationship and more than 43 percent are married.
 The Brazilians are the most unavailable with 78 percent of them already married.
 Only 31 percent of the English team are married but 39 percent are in a relationship.
 Spaniards seem to attach the least importance to marriage, since half the squad are in long-term steady relationships without marriage.

 However there’s good news for all the single ladies (and gents) out there: there is still a third of players who remain single and looking for someone to win their heart.
 Especially the French team who have a single-rate of 65 percent, still looking for their special someone.

 (Goal)keepers really seem to be keepers